-- Identification of the cultural needs of the Client - identification of the structural injury the client sustained as a result of the ACC covered injury - identification of the pain mechanisms involved in maintaining the Client's persistent pain - an evaluation of all possible causes/contributors to the Client's persistent pain - an evaluation of the relationship between the pain the Client is experiencing and the ACC covered injury - · a note of any co-morbidities the Client may have - · a summary of ePPOC results - a list of medicines, obtained by either Client self-reporting, or from the Client's General Practitioner and reporting on the Client's adherence to / utilisation of the prescribed medications.
-The provider must note on the ACC7984 whether the list of medicines was obtained by the Client self-reporting or from the Client's General Practitioner. - completion of the ACC7984 Triage Assessment report form. - The Supplier will discuss the purpose of the Pain Management Services Triage and explain this process does not guarantee entry into an ACC Pain Management Service ePPOC at Triage stage ePPOC must be commenced at Triage in order to inform the Triage clinician and Interdisciplinary team during case review.
+- Identification of the cultural needs of the Client - identification of the structural injury the client sustained as a result of the ACC covered injury - identification of the pain mechanisms involved in maintaining the Client's persistent pain - an evaluation of all possible causes/contributors to the Client's persistent pain - an evaluation of the relationship between the pain the Client is experiencing and the ACC covered injury - a note of any co-morbidities the Client may have - a summary of ePPOC results - a list of medicines, obtained by either Client self-reporting, or from the Client's General Practitioner and reporting on the Client's adherence to / utilisation of the prescribed medications.
+The provider must note on the ACC7984 whether the list of medicines was obtained by the Client self-reporting or from the Client's General Practitioner. - completion of the ACC7984 Triage Assessment report form ePPOC at Triage stage ePPOC must be commenced at Triage in order to inform the Triage clinician and Interdisciplinary team during case review.
 Rehabilitation recommendations flowing on from the Triage Assessment must reflect ePPOC results.